 It’s surprisingly easy to earn Cathay Pacific Asia Miles in Australia, and you can then easily redeem those points for Qantas operated award flights via the Asia Miles website or over the phone.

 American Express Membership Rewards counts Asia Miles among transfer partners.
-Right now, new card members can receive 100,000 Membership Rewards points (the equivalent of 75,000 Asia Miles) plus a stack of other perks with the American Express Explorer Credit Card.
-The sign on bonus provides you with enough points to redeem a return premium economy ticket from Sydney to San Francisco or from Brisbane to Los Angeles, flying Qantas.
+Right now, new card members can receive 50,000 Membership Rewards points (the equivalent of 37,500 Asia Miles) plus a stack of other perks with the American Express Explorer Credit Card.
 The Card offers a 2 point per $1 earn rate on day-to-day spend, smartphone screen insurance and a $400 travel credit which fully offsets the $395 annual fee.

 We’ve crunched the numbers on five popular award redemption options, all flying Qantas.
 Our table provides a comparison between what you’d pay with Asia Miles vs Qantas Frequent Flyer: